Leipzig Panometer

 The Leipzig Panometer is an attraction in Leipzig, Germany.
 It is a visual panorama displayed inside a former gasometer, accompanied by a thematic exhibition.
-The current theme is "Carolas Garten".
+The current theme is "New York 9/11".
 The Panometer was created in 2003 by the Austrian-born artist Yadegar Asisi, who coined the name as a portmanteau of "panorama" and "gasometer".
 He opened another Panometer in Dresden in 2006.
 His panoramas are also displayed in Berlin, Pforzheim, Wittenberg, Hanover and Rouen.

 Building

 The Leipzig Panometer occupies a disused telescopic gas holder in Connewitz.
 The gasometer was built in 1909, under Hugo Licht, and was in operation until 1977.
 It has a diameter of 57 m and a total height of 49 m, including the cupola with lantern.
 From 2002 to 2005 it was renovated to allow the transformation into Asisi's panoramic display.
 The final step was the addition of a glass foyer, which connects it to an adjacent gasometer and also contains the restaurant.